Sunken Gardens: A Botanical Paradise

 Written by : St Petersburg Realtor, Mike Braswell

-When not spending time with his beautiful wife and energetic son, Mike enjoys boating and is also an avid tennis player.
-An interesting fact about Mike is that he grew up on an avocado farm with over 15 varieties, some of which you can find in our local Publix/Winn Dixie as his dad still farms the same farm at 87 years old!
+Mike founded a property advertising business and operated for 10+ years as CEO/Owner, eventually acquired by VRBO.
+Mike enjoys boating and is an avid tennis player.
+Mike grew up on an avocado farm with 15+ varieties, some of which you can find in our local Publix/Winn Dixie as his dad still farms the same farm at 88 years old!

 Follow us